study-flamingo/mcp-obsidian/README.md

 }
 ```

-2. Create a `.env` file in the working directory with the following required variable:
+1. Create a `.env` file in either the working directory, or create a folder named `.obsidian-mcp` in your user directory and place it in there.
+Populate the .env with the following variables:

 ```
 OBSIDIAN_API_KEY=your_api_key_here
 OBSIDIAN_HOST=your_obsidian_host # Optional, defaults to 127.0.0.1
 ```

+You should end up with `.obsidian-mcp/.env` in your root user directory.

-Note: You can find the key in the Obsidian plugin config.
+Note: You can find the key in the Local REST API plugin config.

 ## Development